 When you’re out drinking, put your friends in charge of controlling your mobile activity so that you don’t go down the spiral of hearting their 10-year-old photos, or worse, drunk calling them.

-I’m going to spell out that maintaining distance when trying to stop crushing on a friend or getting over a crush you see every day includes snapping all forms of communication.
+I’m going to spell out that maintaining distance when trying to stop crushing on a friend or trying to get over a crush you see everyday includes snapping all forms of communication.
 Just so that when your emotions get the better of you, you don’t shoot them a text by saying that there was no ‘no-texting rule’ mentioned in my how to get over a crush advice list.

 If, in the past, you texted or spoke to each other often, politely tell your crush that you need some space and would appreciate it if they didn’t contact you for a while.

 8. Stay productively occupied to lose feelings for a crush